Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Analysing impacts of urban morphological variables on outdoor microclimates.md

 - "Approximately 70% of Africa's urban population {currently} lives in unplanned settlements"
 - African countries experiencing the most intense urbanisation include Nigeria, Ethiopia, and the DRC
 - "The high rates of urbanisation in sub-Saharan Africa are associated with low per capita income"
+- "Compared with the Global North, cities in the Global South appear to be experiencing more outward than inward expansion"
 -
 ## Limitations